quantori/FastqHeat/README.md

 Usage: python -m fastqheat ncbi [OPTIONS]

 Options:
-  --cpu-count INTEGER RANGE       Number of binaries or data checking threads
+  --cpu-count INTEGER RANGE       Sets the amount of cpu-threads used by
-                                  to be working simultaneously.  [default:
+                                  fasterq-dump (binary that downloads files
-                                  (dynamic); x>=1]
+                                  from NCBI) and gzip (binary that zips files) [default: (dynamic)]
   --skip-check BOOLEAN            Skip data check step.  [default: False]
   --skip-download BOOLEAN         Skip data download step.
 Data check (if not
                                   skipped) will expect data to be in the